india as a teenager

 At the retirement home where I work, there’d be the occasional “Oh, Indiana is great,” and I’d restate “No, INDIA” to the residents.
 Their shocked and frightened faces made me slowly doubt my decision about where I chose to travel.

 By the time it was time to go, a whirl of panic surrounded me.
-I thought to myself, why would I go this crazy of a place when I have barely even been out of the country?
+I thought to myself, why would I go to such a crazy place when I have barely even been out of the country?
 Waking up the day before the trip brought anxiety about what was to come.
 I was uneasy the whole way there, which didn’t show because of my great skill of sleeping pretty much everywhere.

 Want to see my perspective on this same trip?
 Check out this post!